-At June 30, 2021, the State reported a net pension liability of \$1,335,517.00 for the Commission's proportionate share of the total net pension liability.
-The total pension liability for the June 30, 2021 measurement date was determined by an actuarial valuation as of July 1, 2020, which was rolled forward to June 30, 2021.
+At June 30, 2022, the State reported a net pension liability of \$1,773,750.00 for the Commission's proportionate share of the total net pension liability.
+The total pension liability for the June 30, 2022 measurement date was determined by an actuarial valuation as of July 1, 2020, which was rolled forward to June 30, 2022.
 The Commission's proportion of the net pension liability was based on a projection of the Commission's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2021, the Commission's proportion was 0.0112735181 percent, which was a decrease of 0.0012453406 percent from its proportion measured as of June 30, 2020.